datanav/docs/configuration-metadata.rst

        will also alter the URI/NI collapse and expand behaviour of the RDF and SPARQL source and sink.
      - False
      -

+       .. _service_metadata_global_defaults_max_merged:

+   * - ``global_defaults.max_merged``
+     - Integer
+     - Sets the maximum number of entities that can be merged at a time with pipes using the :ref:`merge source <merge_source>`.
+       The pipes will fail if more than ``max_merged`` entities are attempted merged into a single entity.
+       It is recommended to reduce this value to limit potential memory usage, as the merge pipe will use an excessive amount of RAM if the number of merged entities is too high.
+     - ``50000``
+     -

        .. _service_metadata_dependency_tracking_dependency_warning_threshold:

    * - ``dependency_tracking.dependency_warning_threshold``